hiromichinomata/sGMRFmix/README.md

 ![](README-images/unnamed-chunk-2-1.png)

 Second, we prepare a multivariate test data that contains some anomaly values.
-It consists of 500 normal observations and 500 anomaly observations.
+Here we generate a data that consists of 500 normal observations and 500 anomaly observations.
 The normal part in the test data consists of two operational modes that also have seen in the training data.
 Note that the variable `x5` has no difference in the normal and anomaly part.

 ``` r
 test_data <- generate_test_data()